Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers.rst

 parameters are similar to Key2A so that the top of the right stack will move with bone.R (mostly).

-Since it's quite easy for bone.L and bone.R to be in positions that indicate conflicting values for Key1 there will be times when the bones do not line up with the tops of their respective stacks.
+Since it is quite easy for bone.L and bone.R to be in positions that indicate conflicting values for Key1 there will be times when the bones do not line up with the tops of their respective stacks.
 If the driver for Key1 was to use Average or Minimum instead of Maximum to